Shopping Cart ( )

 It is normal for a cat to occasionally cough up hairballs or expel them through stool.
 However, the build-up of hair sometimes becomes too high because of the cat’s excessive licking.

 High fiber foods help to move the hair along the intestines before the hair accumulates into large balls.
+Read more about hairball control cat food to help treat your cat's hairballs.

-However, one must be careful when choosing indoor formula cat food.
+One must be careful when choosing indoor formula cat food.
 Sometimes, the meat content is replaced by high fiber vegetables to reduce the caloric value of the food.

 Indoor cats can eat either dry or wet food.
 However, there are a few concerns regarding dry food: